-As a home cook, wife, start-up entrepreneur, recovering corporate workaholic, and travel aficionado, the creation of this blog is a natural place for me to explore my culinary heritage while finding a little creative enjoyment.
+As a home cook, wife, start-up entrepreneur, recovering corporate workaholic, and travel aficionado, the creation of HomemadeItalianCooking.com™ is a natural place for me to explore my culinary heritage while finding a little creative enjoyment.
 My goal is to pass on my recipes, tips and secrets and hopefully inspire others to become great home cooks.
 In addition to the blog, I also write cookbooks, teach cooking classes, and take on the occasional consulting project for other culinary businesses.

 Family, homemade Italian cooking, and traditions are important to me.
 I grew up in a large Italian, Catholic family in the Chicago suburbs.
 As the eldest of eight children, living in close proximity to Nonnie (my grandmother), numerous aunts, uncles, and tons of cousins, I learned to cook for a crowd.
 My sisters – Marisa, Gia, Lisa and Lara – and I were the sous-chefs to our two Grandmas, and Mom.
 Three generations of women from two Italian families converging in the kitchen together.
 It was bliss.
 At first our jobs as young chefs were to set the table and wash dishes.
 Eventually they let us help to roll out meatballs, stuff the ravioli and tie the braciole.
 We learned from the best.

 My father’s family comes from Aragona, Sicily, an especially beautiful village in the mountains near Agrigento and the Valley of the Temples.
 My grandparents Settimo and Maria emigrated to Chicago from Aragona and opened a grocery and butcher shop on the North side.
 Food was always central to our family as long as I can remember.